 Sometimes it is easy to be dismissive or even defensive when pressed to consider a new music education program for one's child.
 Parents sometimes say, "Oh, my child already gets music at school," or "My child has a lot of music activity."

 Very young children (ages 0-3) need a personal "playlist" of songs and classical musical compositions to serve as their cultural context for music learning.
-(See blog: Let's Start at the Very Beginning: Early Exposure to Music-the "Playlist".)
+(See blog: Let's Start at the Very Beginning: Early Exposure to Music-the "Playlist"[let-s-start-at-the-very-beginning-early-exposure-to-music-the-playlist/].)

 Very young children (ages 0-3) benefit most from music learning experiences when they have had a rich exposure to music in the home starting at birth.
 Such exposure gives young children a personal repertoire of songs and instrumental compositions that become part of the cultural fabric of their everyday lives.
 Let's call it their "playlist".
 This is their readiness for learning music in a music education program, such as The Tuneables.